Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Hamiltonian Monte Carlo

 Let~$(r_3,r_4,r_5)\in[\max(2(r_1\vee\hat{r}_1),7T\sqrt{d}),\infty]\times[r_1,\infty]\times[\hat{r}_1,\infty]$ satisfy~$m(r_3)>0$,~$\bar{m}(3r_4/2)>0$, let~$\bar{\epsilon}>0$ and let

 If~$\min(\hat{n}_{r_3/2},\hat{n}_{r_4}) \geq d$ and~$N\geq N_*$, then it holds that

 where

 \end{theorem} \begin{remark} The term~$\delta_*$ corresponds to the (small) probability that the trajectories escape Euclidean balls~$B_{r_3},B_{3r_4/2},B_{r_5}$.
-The term~$e_h$ corresponds to the asymptotic bias of the algorithm; it appears in the same way, in particular with the same rates in~$h$, as in previous analysis (see e.g.~\cite{chak2024r}). \end{remark} \begin{proof} For any~$l\in\mathbb{N}$, let~$\hat{\pi}\bar{P}^l$ denote the distribution of~$\theta_l$ given~$\theta_0\sim\hat{\pi}$.
-By the triangle inequality, it holds for any~$l\in\N $ and~$C>0$ that
+The term~$e_h$ corresponds to the asymptotic bias of the algorithm; it appears in the same way, in particular with the same rates in~$h$, as in previous analysis (see e.g.~\cite{chak2024r}). \end{remark} \begin{proof}[Proof of Theorem~\ref{wama}] For any~$l\in\mathbb{N}$, let~$\hat{\pi}\bar{P}^l$ denote the distribution of~$\theta_l$ given~$\theta_0\sim\hat{\pi}$.
+By the triangle and Young's inequality, it holds for any~$l\in\N $ and~$C>0$ that